 The law plays a vital role in the establishment of these terminologies.
 Given the THC content as their primary indicator, hemp is the general term referring to “legal” Cannabis.
 Many people perceived Marijuana, on the other hand, as harmful because of THC’s intoxicating effects.
 The Farm Bill of 2014 was the first to draw the line between the hemp plant vs. Marijuana by defining it using its THC content.
 Over time, legislation passed the Agricultural Improvement Act of 2018.
 It followed the subsequent legalization of hemp cultivation, production, and consumption.

 Another contributing factor to the prosecution of marijuana use is the racial undertone.
-While they are mainly from the same plant, marijuana use is often aligned to the activities of immigrants.
+While they are mainly from the same plant, marijuana use is often aligned with the activities of immigrants.
 This is also taken into consideration when analyzing how the terms hemp and Marijuana even came to be.

 Hemp vs Marijuana: Cultivation